federico-trotta/Predicting_fetal_diseases_with_ML/README.md

-# Predcting Fetal Deseases With Machine Learning
+# Predicting Fetal Deseases With Machine Learning

-This project is the final progeject for the course in Data Science I took from 'Start to Impact'.
+This project is the final project for the course in Data Science I took from 'Start to Impact'.

-Here I'm analyzing some data reated to women's gestation and use Machine Learning to predict if the fetuses may develop some deseases.
+Here I'm analyzing some data related to women's gestation and use Machine Learning to predict if the fetuses may develop some deseases.
 The problem is a multi-class classification with three classes: 'normal', 'suspect', 'abnormal'.

 After performing some EDA, I've developed a study subdivided in two phases: